CybercentreCanada/assemblyline4_docs/docs/user_manual/assemblyline_client.md

 ---
 layout: default
-title: AssemblyLine client
+title: Assemblyline client
 nav_order: 4
 parent: User's manual
 has_children: false
 ---

-# AssemblyLine client
+# Assemblyline client
-The assemblyline client library facilitates issuing requests using the restapi to AssemblyLine.
-The client enables you to build scripts to automate various tasks and integrate AssemblyLine with other tools or systems.
+The Assemblyline client library facilitates issuing requests using the REST API to Assemblyline.
+The client enables you to build scripts to automate various tasks and integrate Assemblyline with other tools or systems.

 ## Pre-requisites